| Project/Area Number |

 |

-The goal of this study is to elucidate the mechanism of salivary gland uptake of 211At-labeled compounds from a molecular and pathological perspective, and to develop a treatment for xerostomia caused by salivary gland disorders.
-By evaluating the specific uptake and off-target uptake of the 211At-PSMA ligand into the salivary glands of normal mice, we clarify the molecular mechanism of uptake in relation to receptors such as the involvement of SNARE proteins, and obtain knowledge that leads to the treatment of salivary gland disorders, including xerostomia and the relationship with taste disorders.
+The goal of this study was to elucidate the mechanism of salivary gland uptake of 211At-labeled compounds, and to develop a treatment for xerostomia caused by salivary gland disorders.
+By evaluating the specific uptake of the 211At-PSMA ligand into the salivary glands of normal mice, we clarify the molecular mechanism of uptake in relation to receptors such as the involvement of SNARE proteins, and obtain knowledge that leads to the treatment of salivary gland disorders, including xerostomia.
+We quantitatively evaluated the uptake of 211At-PSMA ligand into the salivary glands and other organs of normal mice and clarified the biodistribution of 211At-PSMA ligand.
+The molecular mechanism of 211At-PSMA ligand uptake will lead to the treatment of salivary gland disorders.

 |